ClareJolly/progress-tracker-system/README.md

 The current goal set up is BCS software engineering apprenticeship goals

 Goals are collated on the goals page so all the same goals are grouped together.
-This is a visualisation of how many examples of a goal you hage
+This is a visualisation of how many examples of a goal you have

 - 🌕 - loads of examples
 - 🌔 - lots of examples